 Burton offers the Custom in a couple different camber profiles: the classic, traditionally cambered Custom (better edge hold, preferred by euro carvers and hard-charging pros who lay lines in the pipe) and the hybrid, rockered Custom Flying V (more float, more playful, better performance in pow).
 Either way you decide to ride, these Burton decks make sweet single-board quivers.

-We tested the traditionally cambered Custom—the board of choice for all-mountain slayer and style guru and Olympian Ben Ferguson—in Crested Butte’s early season powder, icy chunder, tight trees, fresh groomers, and small-to-medium terrain park features.
+We tested the traditionally cambered Custom—the board of choice for all-mountain slayer, style guru, and Olympian Ben Ferguson—in Crested Butte’s early season powder, icy chunder, tight trees, fresh groomers, and small-to-medium terrain park features.

 This board kills everything in sight.
-While there are boards in this buyer’s guide that we prefer in specialized situations (say, the Public DM for freestyle or the Arbor Cosa Nostra for deep days), the Custom is one of our top picks for a single-board quiver.
+While there are boards in this buyer’s guide that we prefer in specialized situations, the Custom is one of our top picks for a single-board quiver.

 On groomers, the extended grippy Frostbite edges underneath the bindings provide excellent purchase, and that combined with the traditional camber profile allows you to lean into and rail carves.
 Testers agreed that carving ability was the most attractive aspect of this deck.

 Powerful twin flex makes the Custom a predictable deck when landing and riding switch, and one tester cited the tail as having “big boosting potential” when loaded up.
 The setback is mellow (-12.5mm), but the directional shape makes quick work of powder, bumped-out chop, and variable conditions of all creeds.
 The Custom has a new modern look, with a slightly blunted tip and tail adding a touch of float in deep stuff.